 Equipment:

-The Association has team First-Aid kits, Goalie equipment for all age groups, and equipment to outfit approximately 10 skaters ages 4 to 10 through the Kit-A-Kid program.
+The Association has team First-Aid kits, team skate sharpeners and some goalie equipment.
 All the above supplies must be turned in at the end of the skating season.
 If any equipment is not returned, the borrower will be billed for the cost of replacement.

 Safety Rules:

 No player will be permitted on the ice during practices or games without ALL required equipment.
-Mouth guards are required for 12U and older during practices and games.
 A bench minor penalty could be assessed against a non-compliant player.
+Players will be asked to leave the ice and can return once they have the required gear.

 There will be no skating on the main hockey rink between periods during DSA League/Tournament/Travel games by other than players of the competing teams.
 There will be no puck shooting on the main rink between periods by players or referees.

-The little rink is for the Atom's use; however, older skaters can use this ice between games and before practices.
+The little rink is for the 6U use; however, older skaters can use this ice between games and before practices.
 Parent supervision is needed any time there are skaters on this rink.
-No skater will do slap shots or checking with younger skaters present.
+No skater will do slap shots or checking on the little rink.

 Locker Room Attendance: